termux/termux-docker/README.md

 There a number of known issues which may not be resolved:

-* ARM containers might require a custom seccomp profile or custom build of Docker to remove restrictions from the `personality()` system call.
+* ARM containers (and in certain rare situations, some x86 containers) might require a custom seccomp profile or custom build of Docker to remove restrictions from the `personality()` system call.

 * When running certain multi threaded program in 32bit containers, the PIDs can